garfix/nli-go/doc/manual/syntax.md

 For the semantic language holds:

- * variables start with a capital, followed by zero or more upper, lower or underscore characters: A, Verb, Entity1, noun_entity
+ * variables start with a capital, followed by zero or more lowercase or underscore characters: A, Verb, Entity1, Noun_entity
  * predicates start with a lower case character, followed by zero or more upper, lower or underscore characters
  * atoms, like predicates
  * string constants: use single quotes: 'De Nachtwacht'